gvwilson/11-techbook/README.md

 but other times they are poorly organized, not well edited, lack some unique insight you can bring to the topic, or are trying to be too general.
-Note that some differentiators are not significant enough to be selling points.
-For example, you might argue, "My book is better because it incorporates color diagrams, and the competition titles are black and white."
-Do color diagrams make a signtificant difference in comprehension?
-Most often, they don't.
-To an editor, a request for color printing usually equates to more investment and less profit.

 Every publisher's proposal form will ask about competition;
 finding an answer *before* you have written several chapters can save you a lot of fruitless labor.

+Note that some differentiators are not significant enough to be selling points.
+For example, you might argue,
+"My book is better because it has color diagrams and the competition titles are black and white."
+Color diagrams usually don't make a significant difference in comprehension, so to an editor, a request for color printing usually equates to more investment and less profit.

 ## Tip 7: Avoid common mistakes.